chauth/confluence_http_authenticator/README.md

       log4j.logger.edu.georgetown.middleware.confluence=DEBUG, confluencelog

-(Those are assuming that you have "log4j.appender.confluencelog=org.apache.log4j.ConsoleAppender" defined above it, otherwise basically do whatever you need to to enable debug logging for that package.)
+(Those are assuming that you have `log4j.appender.confluencelog=org.apache.log4j.ConsoleAppender` defined above it, otherwise basically do whatever you need to to enable debug logging for that package.)

 ### Contributing

 To contribute, read [using pull requests][fork].
+Feel free to contact someone on the team directly if you want to contribute anonymously.

 #### Support